SrGaabriel/soma/README.md

 ---

+## 💡 Examples

+You can find some examples in the `examples/` directory.
+They are not comprehensive, but should give you a taste of the language and its syntax.

+---

 ## 🛠️ Compiler backend breakdown

 1. Metal (HIR) 🧱: After inference the compiler produces a higher-level IR.
 This stage performs lambda-lifting (so nested functions become explicit top-level closures) and normalization to get a predictable, analyzable shape.